 Isla Palenque’s Food Options

 The common area at Isla Palenque was a large room with oversized furniture that offered spectacular views where guests could visit, read, play games, and such.
-A small, but gorgeous plunge pool offered an escape from the intense sun.
-The water was very cold.
+A small, but gorgeous plunge pool offered an escape from the intense Panamanian sun.
+The pool’s water was very cold.
 Below the plunging infinity pool, water ran over the rocks into a pretty water fountain that was on a deck where lounge chairs sat.
 The view looking up at the resort from below was amazing!

 What is There To Do on this Private Jungle Island?

 The resort at Isla Palenque can arrange any activities you may wish to do such as ocean kayaking, scuba diving, fishing, and snorkeling.
 Just a short distance past this island is one of the most famous sport-fishing destinations.
-If weather permits, I recommend taking this fishing trip as you could catch rooster fish, mackerel, and snook.
+If weather permits, I recommend taking this fishing trip as you may catch rooster fish, mackerel, and snook.

 Restore, Reenergize, and Refuel